vespa-engine/blog/_posts/newsletter/2024-02-05-vespa-newsletter-february-2024.md

 The negation is also useful, e.g to exclude documents in the result set, e.g. do not show users results that are previously returned, using the NOT operator.

-In Vespa, one used a `weightedSet` query item to express this.
+In Vespa you can use the `weightedSet` query item to express this.
 Many Vespa users have requested an IN operator in YQL instead, and this was released in 8.293.
 Now you can write queries like: